Reading files in C++ using ifstream: dealing correctly with badbit, failbit, eofbit, and perror()

-What we want and have to do: obeying the two rules of ifstream iteration (ideal solution snippets)
+Obey the two rules of ifstream iteration

-We want to iteratively process the lines read from a file by means of an ifstream (reasons here).
-Therefore, we try to open a file by invoking ifstream s ("file").
-To try to get a line from the file, we use std::getline(s, line), where line is a std::string to store the data to.
-In a loop we want to process the data read from the file, line by line, via process(line).
-Of course, we only want to call process(line), if the last getline() stored meaningful data in line.
-We also want to get the last line of the file, even if it is not terminated by a newline character.
+This is the task: iteratively process the lines read from a file by means of an ifstream (why ifstream?).
+Therefore, we first try to open a file by invoking ifstream s ("file").
+For attempting to get a line from the file, we use std::getline(s, line), where line is a std::string to store the data to.
+The goal is to process the data read from the file, line by line, via the fictitious call to process(line).
+Of course, we want to call process(line) only if the preceding getline() was able to extract meaningful data and store it in line.
+When reaching the end of the file, it usually is the goal to treat the trailing data as a healthy line even if it is not terminated by a newline character (there is no standard saying whether a line is defined by special character separation or termination).

 string line;